danlincoln/ESP32-Clock/readme.md

 * `Digit Face.stl` This is the digit face.
 It's 200mm x 50mm, which will make this a big clock.

 ## Thanks
-I wrote the board drivers in `./clock/` with the help of several older repos I found on GitHub.
+I wrote the board drivers in `./clock/` with the help of several other repos I found on GitHub.
 So, special thanks to the following contributors!

 * https://github.com/notUnique/DS3231micro
 * https://github.com/adafruit/micropython-adafruit-pca9685